Skip to content

 • Solo practitioners and small law firms (1-10 attorneys)

-• Attorneys who want to respond to every Google review without ethics risk
+• Attorneys who want to respond to Google reviews with confidentiality-aware guardrails

 • Firms getting negative reviews from former clients describing case details